-You can also download our free step-by-step guide on how to write an explainer video script, which is where our great tips and advice come from.
+You can also download our free ebook “how to write an explainer video script” (which is where our great tips and advice come from) or a Free script example.

 Every famous Hollywood movie script follows the same basic structure, so why can’t your video follow it too?
 Following this structure assures that your video script will be as engaging as a Hollywood flick for your audience.